 Here is another exclusive photo report about home-brewed vodka in Russia.
 Pictures showing an actual samogon production are harder to get than those of a secret weapon factory because of the sensitivity of the subject, and I would like to thank those who helped me for this story, especially Boris and Piotr.

-How and when the person here began to make Samogon is very interesting : After a health problem 12 years ago, she asked her doctor if she could keep drinking vodka occasionally as she did before.
-Her doctor answered : only if it's a vodka that you make yourself, because the vodka found in the shops was (then more often than now) of bad quality and health-endangering.
-Since then, she's being making her own vodka (her husband who helps do it here, doesn't drink), drinking it and remained in good health.
+How and when the person here began to make Samogon is very interesting : I was told by this lady that after a health problem she encountered 12 years ago, she asked her doctor if she could keep drinking vodka occasionally as she did before.
+Her doctor answered : only if it's a vodka that you make yourself, and the reason is because the vodka found in the shops was (then more often than now) of bad quality and health-endangering.
+Since then, she's being making her own vodka (her husband who helps do it here, doesn't drink), drinking it and remaining in good health all those years.

 Самогонщики (1961) par traktirshik

 Deep in the Soviet Union and I suspect in the housing complexes as well, the Russians kept making counterfeit vodka with improvised tools.
-The communist regime fought it now and then, especially when people made a business of it, but I'm sure on the whole it didn't suffer too much repression if the samogon makers kept it for themselves.
+The communist regime fought it now and then, especially when people made a business of it, but I'm sure on the whole the usage didn't suffer too much repression if the samogon makers kept its production for themselves.

 As I said in an earlier post, there is something mysterious about vodka and its ability in Russia to be consumed with food without apparent after-effects.
 On this line of thought, there are even voices in Russia who advocate the medicinal use of vodka (and home-brewed vodka) for common ailments.
 One russian website (both in english and russian) dealing with this theme has even a vodka therapy page (in english) where you can explore the ways to cure many diseases with it, including cancer...
 The website even has a page with recipes of home-brewed vodka.
 Furthermore, there's even a recipe to cure alcoholislm, using herbs....and vodka!